Battle of Mullaitivu (2009)

-The Battle of Mullaitivu was a land battle fought between the Sri Lankan Military and the Liberation Tigers of Tamil Eelam (LTTE) for the control of the town of Mullaitivu in the Northern Theater of Eelam War IV during the Sri Lankan civil war.
+The Battle of Mullaitivu was a land battle fought between the Sri Lankan Military and the Liberation Tigers of Tamil Eelam (LTTE) for the control of the town of Mullaitivu in the Northern Theatre of Eelam War IV during the Sri Lankan civil war.
 The town of Mullaitivu was the last stronghold of the LTTE.
 The government declared on 25 January 2009 that its troops had entered the town and were consolidating their positions.

 The Sri Lanka Air Force had been attacking LTTE positions in and around Mullaitivu for several days before the government troops claimed to have entered it.
 After the Battle of Kilinochchi (23 November 2008 – 2 January 2009), during which the Sri Lankan military captured the LTTE stronghold of Kilinochchi, the Ministry of Defence had stated that the military's next target was Mullaitivu.
 Leaflets had been dropped by the Sri Lanka Air Force earlier over the town, urging civilians to come to government controlled "safe zones".
 The government also suspended all civil administration work on 23 January to allow public servants to leave the area.
 The army had allowed a 32 km "safe area" inside the war zone for civilians to exit.
 Independent aid agencies report about 230,000 civilians were inside the war zone around the northern city.